 For (even) more details, please see my academic cv.

 My e-mail address: mail (a) robert-michels.de.
+Comments or feedback on papers always welcome!

-Published and forthcoming papers, dissertation (click titles for abstracts)
+Papers and dissertation (click titles for abstracts)

 Motto: